BIGJRA/BIGJRA.github.io/rejuv.md

 ## Wispy Tower

-As soon as that’s over, enter Wispy Tower from the top of Wispy Path.
+As soon as that's over, enter Wispy Tower from the top of Wispy Path.
 On the right, below the middle of five trees in the middle of the street is a hidden *Bold Mint.* Head in.